About Me – Siau-Jiun Lim (Jiun)

 Mission and value of this class

-The mission and vision for this class are to help people like me who hold other life commitments and still want to see the possibility of their creative journey.
+This class aims to help people like me who have other life commitments and dream of pursuing their art journeys.
 Join me just for one reason: you want to paint.
+I hope the blue ponga can be an umbrella to nurture your artistic journey.